otrv4/otrv4/otrv4.md

 ### Client Profile Expiration and Renewal

-If a renewed Client Profile is not published in a public place, the user's participation deniability is at risk.
-Participation deniability is also at risk if the only publicly available Client Profile is expired.
-For that reason, a received expired Client Profile during the DAKE is considered invalid.
+If a renewed Client Profile is not published in a public place, the user's deniability is at risk.
+Deniability is also at risk if the only publicly available Client Profile is expired.
+For that reason, a received expired Client Profile during the DAKE meeting that criteria is considered invalid.

 Before the Client Profile expires, the user must publish an updated Client Profile with a new expiration date.
 This expiration date is defined as the